eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 MIDI allows modules to **save and recall parameter information** (patches).

-Practically every DAW, keyboard, controller, sequencer, groovebox, drum machine, and synthesizer in the world **speak MIDI.**  This should not be discounted.
+Practically every DAW, keyboard, controller, sequencer, groovebox, drum machine, and synthesizer in the world **speak MIDI**.
+This should not be discounted.

 ### Need for Modular MIDI Conventions